 Giles Kristian‘s much-anticipated Camelot, published on 14 May, moves his retelling of Arthurian legends forward to Lancelot’s son, Galahad.
 The Saxons are gathering, the kings of Britain disunited.
 A young novice is plucked from his monastery to face his legacy – and his fate.

-Ladies of Magna Carta: Women of Influence in 13th-century England by Sharon Bennett Connolly is also expected to come out in May.
+Ladies of Magna Carta: Women of Influence in 13th-century England by Sharon Bennett Connolly comes out on 30 May.

 Nicola Pryce‘s A Cornish Betrothal, the latest in her 18th-century family sagas set in Cornwall, will be published this month.